ppresto/aws-consul-sd-to-sm/README.md

 export CONSUL_HTTP_SSL_VERIFY=false
 consul members
 ```
-If Consul isn't installed locally, simply login to the Consul UI using the CONSUL_HTTP_ADDR and CONSUL_HTTP_TOKEN to verify its alive.
+If Consul isn't installed locally, simply use the browser to login to the Consul UI with the CONSUL_HTTP_ADDR and CONSUL_HTTP_TOKEN to verify its alive.

 ### Setup DNS Forwarding in EKS
-DNS forwarding is only required for service discovery.
+[DNS forwarding](https://developer.hashicorp.com/consul/tutorials/networking/dns-forwarding) is only required for service discovery.
 There are many ways to forward DNS requests to Consul.
 Within EKS the simplest way is to have coredns forward the default stub domain (.consul) to Consul.
 To do this manually, get the Consul DNS service IP.
 ```
 CONSUL_DNS_CLUSTER_IP=$(kubectl -n consul get svc ${CONSUL_DNS_SVC} -o json | jq -r '.spec.clusterIP')